The Year in Google Ads: The 27 Biggest Stories of 2017

 #14: New Demographic Targeting Options (Now 70% Easier to Find!)

-Demographic targeting is one of the most useful (and overlooked) features in AdWords.
+Demographic targeting is one of the most useful (and overlooked) features in Google Ads.
 While veteran search marketers implement bid adjustments (and wholesale exclusions) using this invaluable data, your average Joe doesn’t know how to find it in the UI, let alone leverage it to enhance performance.
-The new AdWords Experience makes it easier to find demographic information and gives you more sets of data to work with.
+The new Google Ads Experience makes it easier to find demographic information and gives you more sets of data to work with.
 Sold.

 #15: Similar Audiences Come to Search